San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Packers stats and trends

-- When Green Bay scored more than 24.4 points last year, it was 11-3 against the spread and 12-2 overall.
+- When Green Bay put up over 24.4 points last year, it was 11-3 against the spread and 12-2 overall.

-- When Green Bay picked up over 314.4 yards last season, the team was 11-5 against the spread and 13-3 overall.
+- In games that Green Bay totaled over 314.4 yards last season, the team was 11-5 against the spread and 13-3 overall.

-- The Packers had 11 giveaways last season, while the 49ers had 20 takeaways.
+- The Packers turned the ball over 11 times last season, nine fewer times than the 49ers forced turnovers (20).

 Home and road insights